 Without the distractions of a husband, the teenage kids from is his first failed marriage, his residual inadequate father guilt, and all of the drama that entailed, I’m able to do my best work.
-I’ve had a day off in almost three months and there doesn’t seem to be any sign of it slowing down.
-I don’t quite agree with the idea that if you find something you love, you’ll never work a day in your life, but I’m grateful to be good at something I love and to have plenty of work.
-Bit I could really use a lazy summer day lounging on my balcony with Opie and a book.
+I haven’t had a day off in almost three months and there doesn’t seem to be any sign of it slowing down.
+I don’t quite agree with the idea that if you find something you love, you’ll never work a day in your life, but I’m grateful to making a living doing something I love and to have plenty of work.
+But I could really use a lazy summer day lounging on my balcony with Opie and a book.
 Enjoying life after divorce

 I’ve found an absolute oasis in this apartment!
 It’s the perfect size for Opie and me, and the balcony is like having another whole room.
 We sleep with the balcony doors open and wake up to the sounds of birds, church bells, and sometimes rain.
 I can see now why Frederiksbjerg is the most desirable neighborhood in Aarhus.
 I can’t believe I get to live in the heart of it!